 InceptionV3

 This network was developed at Google, evolving from GoogLeNet (InceptionV1) [15] into InceptionV2 [16] and finally into InceptionV3 used in this paper [8].
 The InceptionV3 network has a fundamental building block known as an Inception module.
 An example of an Inception module as found in InceptionV3 can be seen in Figure 3.
 In the InceptionV3 network such modules are stacked behind one another to form the core of the InceptionV3 network.
 This is different from the VGG19 network, which was a simple stack of convolutional layers, with no parallel neurons.
 An Inception module is a convolutional feature extractor, but they have been empirically shown to perform better than a convolutional layer whilst having fewer parameters.
-The InceptionV3 network as available in Keras has 23,851,784 parameters, and a topological depth of 159 [12].
+The InceptionV3 network as available in Keras has 23,851,784 parameters, and a topological depth of 159 layers [12].